 How Australians Have Responded To The Candace Owens?

-The news of Candace Owens’ planned tour in Australia has sparked concern among Jewish groups, who have demanded the government bar the US provocateur from holding a speaking tour.
-They have pointed to an overall increase in extremist conservative ideology in Australia as a major concern.
+The news of Candace Owens’ planned tour in Australia sparked concern among Jewish groups, who demanded the government bar the US provocateur from holding a speaking tour.
+They’ve pointed to an overall increase in extremist conservative ideology in Australia as a major concern.

 The Zionist Federation of Australia leaders Jeremy Leibler and Alon Cassuto wrote in a letter to Home Affairs and Immigration Minister Tony Burke.
 They reported by The Sydney Morning Herald: “There is no place in Australia for Candace Owens and her vile, divisive and dangerous conspiracy theories.
 Your government has rightfully expressed concern about the increasing embrace of extreme ideologies by Australians.
 Extremism, racism, bigotry and antisemitism are unacceptable in any form, regardless of whether they originate from the far left or right.”